Statistical Taylor Expansion: A New and Path-Independent Method for Uncertainty Analysis: Fast Fourier Transformation (FFT)

-\item When $L$ is large, the large amount of input and output data enables high quality statistical analysis.
+\item When $L$ is large, the substantial volume of input and output data enables high-quality statistical analysis.

-\item The amount of calculation is $L$, because for each output, increasing $L$ by 1 results in one additional step of sum of multiplication.
+\item The per-output computational complexity is proportional to $L$, because increasing $L$ by 1 adds an additional step involving a sum of two multiplications.

-\item Each step in the forward transformation thus increases the variance by $2$-fold, so that the result uncertainty mean increases with the FFT order $L$ as $\sqrt{2}^L$.
-Because the reverse transformation divides the result by $2^L$, the result uncertainty mean decreases with the FFT order $L$ as $\sqrt{1/2}^L$.
-The result uncertainty mean for the roundtrip transformations is thus $\sqrt{2}^L \times \sqrt{1/2}^L = 1$.
+\item Each step in the forward transformation doubles the variance; hence the uncertainty deviation increases with the FFT order $L$ as $\sqrt{2}^L$.
+Because the reverse transformation divides the result by $2^L$, its uncertainty deviation decreases with $L$ as $\sqrt{1/2}^L$.
+Consequently, the uncertainty deviation for the round-trip transformation is $\sqrt{2}^L \times \sqrt{1/2}^L = 1$.

-\item Forward and reverse transformations are identical except for a sign, so they are essentially the same algorithm, and their difference is purely due to input data.

 \end{itemize}